 Perhaps you've heard the phrase "the bank owns it" in context of a house purchased with a mortgage loan.
 Although the buyer owns the home, the mortgage lender holds an interest in the property until the loan is paid in full.
-This is because the home itself acts as collateral to secure the loan in case the buyers default on the loan.
+This occurs because the home itself acts as collateral to secure the loan in case the buyers default on the loan.
 After the loan is paid in full, the lender will issue a release of mortgage document.
 This removes the lender's interest in the property and the buyers then own the home free and clear.

-Creation of a Lien
+Creation of a Mortgage Lien

-The lien remains active until the mortgage loan is paid in full.
-At this time, the lender creates the release of mortgage document, sometimes also called the satisfaction of mortgage, which declares that the loan is paid off.
+The mortgage lien remains active until the mortgage is paid in full.
+At this time, the lender creates the release of mortgage document, also known as the discharge of mortgage, which declares that the loan is paid off.
 The release includes the basic information listed on the mortgage document, such as the date it originated, the borrowers' names, the mortgage lender and the total amount borrowed.

 A release of mortgage will also appear when a refinance loan is used.
-This is because the new loan completely pays off the old loan.
-Therefore, in this scenario three documents will be recorded: the original mortgage, the release of the original mortgage and the refinance mortgage.
+This occurs because the new loan completely pays off the old loan.
+Therefore, in this scenario, three documents will be recorded: the original mortgage, the release of the original mortgage and the refinance mortgage.
 Another point to consider is that adding or removing an individual as an owner by using a quitclaim deed will not affect the mortgage loan.
 If one owner who is also on the mortgage is taken off of the title, the lender does not issue a release of his mortgage repayment responsibilities.